jimniels/blog/posts/2022-11-16-remix-alternate-timeline-of-web-dev.md

 Then along came JavaScript and XHR, which allowed you to prevent loading an entirely new page just to pull in the new information.
 For example, got a “Notifications” link on your website?
 Instead of linking to an entirely new page and necessitating a full page reload, JavaScript + XHR would let you pull that information into the existing page.

 But wait, previously your server would render that “Notifications” HTML page by fetching JSON data from an API or DB.
-If you’re going to `e.preventDefault()` on a link in the client, the client will now have to do that same work, i.e. fetch JSON and render HTML based on logic.
+If you’re going to `e.preventDefault()` on a link in the client, the client will now have to do that same work, i.e. fetch data and render HTML based on logic.

 So now, to support a a progressively-enhanced experience, you need to duplicate all the logic on your server and put it on the client.